History

 1990

-Northside Elevator internalizes trucking/logistics by buying their contractor group, Bixby.
-By forming NSE Transport, Northside is now able to haul own feed, internalize cost and have better control of customer service.
+Northside Elevator internalized trucking/logistics by buying their contractor group, Bixby.
+By forming NSE Transport, Northside was now able to haul their own feed, internalize costs, and have better control of customer service.

 1992

-Ted Brussow (Tom’s son), starts working in the mill bagging and hauling feed after attending college.
-Ted performs and participates in most all job functions around the facilities for a couple years before spending extended time in the office becoming more familiar with the Northside business.
+Ted Brussow (Tom’s son) started working in the mill bagging and hauling feed after attending college.
+Ted performed and participated in almost every job function around the facilities for a couple of years before he spent extended time in the office becoming more familiar with the Northside business.

 The mill with the current office